soaErikNord/soadocs/other/CPS/README.md

 #### Implementation
 Response Field Details:
--ClientMsgID: Copied from the request message
+* ClientMsgID: Copied from the request message
--USBRequestID: Randomly generated numeric field with a length of 36
+* USBRequestID: Randomly generated numeric field with a length of 36
--SUAReferenceID: Randomly generated alpha-numeric field with a length of 12
+* SUAReferenceID: Randomly generated alpha-numeric field with a length of 12
--SecurityCode: Randomly generated numeric field with a length of 4
+* SecurityCode: Randomly generated numeric field with a length of 4

 ## HR Integration